Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 The ergonomic design helps caregivers assist with less strain, awkward lifting, or bending.

-• Comfortable Seating: Around 17 inches high, with textured, non-slip surfaces.
+• Comfortable Seating: Around 17 inches high, with non-slip surfaces.

 FeatureBasic TubLuxury Tub